Latest Updates

 To recap, here are the differences between the Dyson V10 and V11.

-- Power: The Dyson V11 has 8.38% more airflow at the main cleaning head and 10.2% more at the wand than the V10, which translates to better overall cleaning performance on carpets.
+- Power: The Dyson V11 delivers 8.38% more airflow at the main cleaning head and 10.2% more at the wand than the V10, translating to better overall cleaning performance on carpets.

 - Intelligent suction: Inside the V11’s main cleaning head is a sensor that detects the floor type and selects the right setting.
 This feature is convenient if you don’t want the hassle of constantly flipping through the different settings whenever you encounter a transition.
 It helps extend the battery because you’re always using the proper setting.

-- Digital screen: The V11 (only available Absolute and Torque Drive) has a digital display that provides information about run time, cleaning mode, and when to clean the filters.
+- Digital screen: The V11 (available only with Absolute and Torque Drive) features a digital display that shows runtime, cleaning mode, and when to clean the filters.
 This feature isn’t available with the V10.

 - Soft roller tool: Only the Dyson V10 (at least in the United States) has the Absolute option with the soft roller (or fluffy) tool.

-- Run time: The V11 will run for up to 74 minutes with the main cleaning head attached at the lowest setting, while the V10 only tops out at 61 minutes with the crevice tool.
+- Run time: The V11 runs for up to 74 minutes with the main cleaning head attached at the lowest setting, while the V10 tops out at 61 minutes with the crevice tool.

 The most significant difference between the V10 and V11 is the large display screen at the back with several functions.